-Associate Professor Stephen Shumack has been a principal at Central Sydney Dermatology for the last 24 years.
-He is a general Dermatologist with an interest in skin cancer diagnosis and treatment, and the treatment of psoriasis.
-He has published widely on the treatment and diagnosis of skin cancer and melanoma, and also teledermatology.
+Associate Professor Stephen Shumack has been a principal at Central Sydney Dermatology for over 30 years.
+He is a general Dermatologist with an interest in skin cancer diagnosis and treatment, and the treatment of psoriasis and eczema.
+He has published widely on the treatment and diagnosis of skin cancer and melanoma, psoriasis, eczema, and also teledermatology.
 He received the Medal of the Order of Australia in 2011 for services to Dermatology and the Community.

 He is a clinical Associate Professor at Sydney Medical School (Northern) at Sydney University.
-He is also the Deputy Medical Director of the Skin and Cancer Foundation, Australia, is a consultant Dermatologist at the Royal North Shore Hospital of Sydney, and has a private practice at St George Dermatology, Kogarah.
+He is also a Senior Staff Specialist at the Royal North Shore Hospital of Sydney, and has a private practice at St George Dermatology, Kogarah.

-He is the immediate past President of the Australasian College of Dermatologists.
-He has previously been on the Boards of the Skin & Cancer Foundation Australia and Epiderm (Australian Dermatology Research and Education Foundation).
+He is a past President of the Australasian College of Dermatologists and a past chairman of the board of the Skin and Cancer Foundation, Australia.
+He is also a board member of the International League of Dermatological Societies.
 He has also been a former Head of the Department of Dermatology at St George Hospital, Kogarah.
 He is a Fellow of the Australian institute of Company Directors.

 Dr Terence Poon

 M.B.B.S.
 (Hons), Ph.D.
 (Syd), F.A.C.D.